jazzband/django-simple-history/docs/advanced.rst

 History Diffing
 -------------------

-When you have two instances of the same HistoricalRecord, such as HistoricalPoll example above, you can perform diffs to see what changed.
-This will result in a ModelDelta containing some properties such as a list with each field changed between this historical records, a list with the names of all fields that incurred changes from one record to another, and the old and new records.
+When you have two instances of the same HistoricalRecord (such as the HistoricalPoll example above), you can perform diffs to see what changed.
+This will result in a ModelDelta containing properties including a list with each field changed between the two historical records, a list with the names of all fields that incurred changes from one record to the other, and the old and new records.
-This may be useful when you want timelines, and need to get only the model modifications.
+This may be useful when you want to construct timelines and need to get only the model modifications.

 .. code-block:: python